eliassun/WebRTC/README.md

 # WebRTC
 These scripts will automate a voice/video service based on FreeSWITCH by Terraform, including:

-1. Install, update and upgrade Ubuntu20 to the latest version
+* Install, update and upgrade Ubuntu20 to the latest version

-2. Install FreeSWITCH from source code
+* Install FreeSWITCH from source code

-3. Make FreeSWITCH configured and be ready to service on AWS
+* Make FreeSWITCH configured and be ready to service on AWS

-4. Install Coturn
+* Install Coturn

-5. Configure security group for SIP, RTP and STUN
+* Configure security group for SIP, RTP and STUN

 More:

-1. FreeSWITCH installation from source code https://eliassun.github.io/freeswitch_setup.txt
+* FreeSWITCH installation from source code https://eliassun.github.io/freeswitch_setup.txt

-2. Configure FreeSWITCH NAT Traversal, STUN/TURN and Debug https://eliassun.github.io/freeswitch_sip.txt
+* Configure FreeSWITCH NAT Traversal, STUN/TURN and Debug https://eliassun.github.io/freeswitch_sip.txt

 The automation process will take about 35 minutes to finish.
 During the installation, it will keep output logs saved into /home/ubuntu/install.
 The last log name will be done.log.
 Finally, check the ports.log to see if the freeswitch and coturn services are in service state.

+* Create an EC2 instance in AWS and run the FreeSWITCH service Add the AWS keys into vairable.tf or put the keys file to the correct location terraform init terraform apply --auto-approve